dilfuza97/Python/README.md

-The second one is stompath python
+The second jenkinsfile is stompath python

+Both are running python